 Trauma therapy + EMDR for adults and couples in Virginia

-You think and feel deeply — and you want a life that reflects that depth.
-But despite your self-awareness, you feel stuck: repeating old patterns, struggling to connect, or wrestling with questions that don’t have easy answers.
+You think and feel deeply, and you want a life that reflects that depth.
+But despite your self-awareness, you may feel stuck: Repeating old patterns, struggling to connect, or grappling with questions that don’t have easy answers.

 Maybe you’re navigating high-functioning anxiety, burnout, or people-pleasing.
-You might feel overwhelmed, numb, or “too much.”
-These challenges often trace back to relational trauma, early attachment wounds, or generational patterns that quietly shape how you show up in relationships, work, and daily life.
+Perhaps you’re grieving and the loss feels complicated and all-encompassing.
+You might feel overwhelmed, numb, or like you’re “too much.”
+Often, these struggles trace back to relational trauma, early attachment wounds, or generational patterns that quietly shape how you show up in relationships, work, and beyond.

-Therapy offers space to slow down, reflect, and move forward with intention.
-I offer counseling services for individuals and couples who are intellectually curious and ready for meaningful change.
-My approach blends evidence-based, trauma-informed practices with collaborative, thoughtful care.
+Therapy offers a space to move forward with intention.
+I provide counseling for individuals and couples who are intellectually curious and ready for meaningful change.
+My approach is collaborative, trauma-informed, and grounded in evidence-based care.

-❊ Rebuild safety and trust after painful relational experiences
+❊ Rebuild safety and trust after painful experiences

 ❊ Untangle unhelpful patterns rooted in the past